 Even more cheesy appetizer recipes!

 If you love this recipe, please consider leaving a 5 STAR RATING!
 If you really love it, leave us a comment and let us know – we appreciate all forms of feedback!

 Join in on the fun in our Facebook group!
 Feel free to share YOUR favorite recipes, ask questions, help out your fellow home cooks, and see what’s new with The Crumby Kitchen (so that you never miss a new recipe)!
 If you’d like to check it out, you can request to join HERE.

 Also, don’t forget to follow us on Instagram and tag #crumbykitchen so we can see all the wonderful recipes YOU recreate from this site!

 You can also enjoy exclusive content before anyone else by subscribing to our weekly newsletter – and you’ll never miss a delicious recipe again!

 Baked Ricotta Dip

 - 2 tablespoons olive oil

 - 1 tablespoon lemon juice

-Preheat oven to 400 degrees F. In a medium bowl, add ricotta, garlic, olive oil, and 1/2 tablespoon rosemary, and stir to combine.
-Season with salt and pepper to taste.
+- Preheat oven to 400 degrees F. In a medium bowl, add ricotta, garlic, olive oil, lemon juice, and 1/2 tablespoon rosemary.
+Stir to combine, then season with salt and pepper to taste.